 Unless you live in a property with cavity walls, which generally means those built after the 1930s, you can’t use cavity wall insulation to cut your energy use.
 If you have solid walls, it may be worth looking at other options:

-– Solid walls lose much more heat than cavity walls, so you could potentially save up to £300 a year by getting them insulated.
+- Solid walls lose much more heat than cavity walls.
+You could potentially save up to £300 a year by getting them insulated.

 SAVVY TIP: The bad news is that solid wall insulation is a lot more expensive to install than cavity wall insulation.

-– There are two types of solid wall insulation: internal and external.
-Internal insulation normally involves fixing plasterboard backed with insulating material to the walls, while external insulation involves having insulating material attached to the outside of the building and covered by render, tiles, or brick slips (which look like brick, but are thinner).
+- There are two types of solid wall insulation: internal and external.
+Internal insulation normally involves fixing plasterboard backed with insulating material to the walls.
+External insulation involves having insulating material attached to the outside of the building and covered by render, tiles, or brick slips (which look like brick, but are thinner).

-SAVVY TIP: You will save far more if you have the outside of the property because the whole of the wall is covered, but it’s more expensive and, while it can improve the appearance and add value to some properties, it will do the opposite to others.
+SAVVY TIP: You will save far more if you have the outside of the property insulated because the whole of the wall is covered.
+But it’s more expensive and, while it can improve the appearance and add value to some properties, it will do the opposite to others.
 Try the National Insulation Association or the Insulated Render and Cladding Association for more information.
-You can download a leaflet about insulation from the NIA.

 Insulating your roof

 Many homes don’t have the recommended level of loft insulation (270 mm) so that should be your starting point.
 If you have a flat roof or have converted your loft into an office or an extra bedroom, you may will need to insulate the roof.